code-423n4/2022-10-holograph-findings/data/KingNFT-G.md

-1. Redundant statements
+1. Redundant statements: the 'array.pop' function will implicitly call delete on the removed element.
-(1)  the 'pop' function will implicitly calls delete on the removed element.
+(1)
 ```
   function _removeTokenFromAllTokensEnumeration(uint256 tokenId) private {
     // ...